BurntSushi/rfcs/text/0000-simd-redux.md

 How should this feature be introduced and taught to existing Rust users?

 What additions or changes to the Rust Reference, _The Rust Programming Language_, and/or _Rust by Example_ does it entail?

-# Detailed design
-[design]: #detailed-design

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the language to understand, and for somebody familiar with the compiler to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.

 # Drawbacks
 [drawbacks]: #drawbacks